 Mortgage REITs mostly lend money directly to real estate owners and operators or extend credit indirectly through the acquisition of loans or mortgage-backed securities.
 Today's Mortgage REITs generally extend mortgage credit only on existing properties.
 Many mortgage REITs also manage their interest rate and credit risks using securitized mortgage investments, dynamic hedging techniques and other accepted derivative strategies.

-What types of properties do REITs own and manage?
+Types of properties REITs own and manage

 REITs own and manage a variety of property types: shopping centers, health care facilities, apartments, warehouses, office buildings, hotels and others.
 Most REITs specialize in one property type only, such as shopping malls, timberlands, data centers or self-storage facilities.